 Turn it over, and fold the lower portions of the fabric over/around the “tip” and pin in place.

-Trim off any excess bits of fabric and sear the edges.
+Trim off any excess bits of fabric at the tip and sear the edges.
 Using the straight stitch, sew along the edges of the reinforced tip as well as across the middle.

-It should look something like this, but will vary slightly from gaiter to gaiter due to the uneven stretching of the fabric.
+It should look something like this, but will vary slightly from gaiter to gaiter.

 Step Six: Attach the Hook and Velcro